HimplHeap Entailment

 triple t H Q. This chapter presents:

-- the formal definition of the entailment relations, for heap predicates and for postconditions,
+- the formal definition of the entailment relations for heap predicates and for postconditions,

-- the lemmas capturing the interaction of entailment with the star operator,
+- the lemmas capturing the interaction of entailment with the star operator, and

 Definition of Entailment